cython/cython/docs/src/userguide/extension_types.rst

 ------------------------

 Suppose I have a method :meth:`quest` which returns an object of type :class:`Shrubbery`.
-To access its width I could write
+To access its width I could write:

 .. tabs::